jpiter/dsp/05b-python_advanced.md

 ```
 Print the first 3 key and value pairs of the dictionary:

-> >  I am printing first 5 entries.
-I had to do a work around for Ellenberg, but it worked out.
+> > I am printing 5 entries.
+I had to do a work around in order for the last name Ellenberg to work.

 ```
 Bellamy :  ['ScD', 'Associate Professor', 'bellamys@mail.med.upenn.edu']
 Bilker :  ['PhD', 'Professor', 'warren@upenn.edu']